Nestled in Chile's northern reaches between the Andes Mountain Range and the coast lies Earth's driest desert: the Atacama.

 Is Atacama Desert Worth Visiting?

-This remarkable region showcases awe-inspiring landscapes that stand in stark contrast to the lush scenery of Patagonia in southern Chile.
-There’s also an array of exciting excursions to enjoy.
 In the morning, you could watch the sunrise over the altiplano plateau at El Tatio Geysers.
 Then, in the evening, sip Pisco sours as you witness the sun setting over Moon Valley, painting the sky in a mesmerising palette of colours.
-Each day can be filled with unique experiences, all in one location.

 For a truly immersive experience, I highly recommend a three or four-night stay in the charming oasis town of San Pedro de Atacama.
 Here, you can fully embrace the beauty of the desert's unique terrain and crystal-clear night skies.
 It’s also the perfect base for exploring the likes of the Moon Valley, Chaxa Lagoon and El Tatio Geysers.

-Exploring San Pedro de Atacama
+Where to start your adventure: San Pedro de Atacama

-1. Moon Valley at Sunset
+1. Watch a Moon Valley Sunset

 Witness the enchanting hues of rock formations and volcanoes as the sun dips below the horizon, painting the sky in a mesmerising palette of colours.